-Many of us work on projects as team members, managers, users, support groups or project managers.
+We all do projects, as team members, managers, users, support groups or project managers.
 Most of these projects are cross-functional and/or cross-business, in that they span multiple departments, groups and borders within an organization.
-We also find that many times questions are asked about the project’s origin, mission and business objectives and in fact, “Should there even have been a project?”

 This program is for anyone who participates in or leads teams involved in developing and writing business requirements.
-Participants learn how to create Business Case and Business Requirements documents.
+Participants learn how to create the new wave of Business Requirements documents.
+The latest thinking is to be able to get to the market ASAP so there has been another revolution in the creation of requirements.
+For many projects it is no longer acceptable to have extensive Requirements Documentation.
+The major trends are to reduce text documentation and use different of models targeted at specific Stakeholders, “a picture is worth a thousand words”.
+Communication should be efficient and effective to each Stakeholder.
 These deliverables identify what the project will do (and for whom) and what it will not do (also known as in-scope and out-of-scope.)
-This information is also needed by the Business Sponsors to decide whether or not the project should proceed to the next step, frequently known as the Functional Specifications.
+This information is also needed by the Business Sponsors to decide whether or not the project should proceed to the next step, Functional Specifications.

 The workshop is endorsed by PMI® (Project Management Institute) to help participants become better Business Analysts and if they want, prepare for the PMI-PBA, Professional in Business Analysis credential.
 Upon completion, attendees involved with PMI’s Project Management Professional – PMP and/or PBA programs, are awarded 16 PDUs or “Contact hours”.
 Our Global REP code is 1270.
 The workshop also complies with the IIBA® its BABOK® (Business Analysis Body of Knowledge).

-Instructional methods for this two-day course are lecture, discussion, video, detailed case study workshops and presentations.
-Upon request, demonstrations of Microsoft Visio™ can be included as well as in-house guidelines for project life cycle, approval, funding etc. This program also includes references to AGILE, the PMI PMBOK, PMI-PBA Handbook, IIBA BABOK, Six Sigma, and in-house Standards and Policies.
+Instructional methods for this two-day course are lecture, discussion, video and detailed case study workshops.
+Upon request, in-house guidelines can be included.
+This program also includes references to AGILE, the PMI PMBOK, PMI-PBA Handbook, IIBA BABOK, and Lean Six Sigma.